JuliaPhylo/SNaQ.jl/docs/src/man/fixednetworkoptim.md

 We can run a [Bootstrap](@ref) analysis to measure uncertainty in our network inference.

-For a more thorough optimization, we should increase the requirements before the search stops (but the optimization will take longer).
+For a more thorough optimization, we could change the arguments for the tolerances (`ftolRel` and `xtolAbs`) used to determine when the parameters are optimized and the search stops (but the optimization will take longer).
 It makes no difference on this small data set.
 ```julia